Blog

 Following a Low Oxalate Diet

-Here are some examples of foods that are low or moderate in oxalates (less than 10 mg per serving):
+Here are some examples of foods that are low or moderate in oxalates:

-- Vegetables: Asparagus, broccoli, cauliflower, celery, cucumber, lettuce, onion, green beans, carrots, corn, peas, zucchini, etc.
+• Vegetables: Asparagus, broccoli, cauliflower, celery, cucumber, lettuce, onion, green beans, carrots, corn, peas, and zucchini.

-- Fruits: Apple, banana, grapefruit, kiwi, mango, orange, peach, pear, pineapple, etc.
+• Fruits: Apple, banana, grapefruit, kiwi, mango, orange, peach, pear, and pineapple.

-- Meat and poultry: Chicken, turkey, beef, pork, lamb, etc.
+• Meat and poultry: Chicken, turkey, ground beef, pork, and lean lamb.

-- Dairy products: Milk, cheese, yogurt, butter, cream, etc.
+• Dairy products: Milk, cheese, yogurt, butter, and cream.

-- Nuts and seeds: Walnuts, pecans, sunflower seeds, pumpkin seeds, etc.
+• Nuts and seeds: Walnuts, pecans, sunflower seeds, and pumpkin seeds.

 Here are some tips on how to reduce the oxalate content of foods:

-- Soak and cook certain vegetables and legumes (such as potatoes and beans) for at least 10 mins before eating them.
-This can reduce the oxalate content by up to 50%.
+• Soak and cook certain vegetables and legumes (such as potatoes and beans) for at least 10 mins before eating them.
+This can reduce the oxalate content.
+In the case of cooking methods, boiling removes the most oxalate at between 30 to 87%.

-- Discard the water used for boiling or steaming foods instead of consuming them with or incorporating them into the meal.
-This can reduce the oxalate content by up to 80%.
+• Discard the water used for boiling or steaming foods instead of consuming them with or incorporating them into the meal.
+This can reduce the oxalate content even more.
+Soaking raw vegetables like taro for 18 hrs before cooking can result in a drop in oxalates of about 26%.

 Conclusion